BerlinChan/blog/content/posts/2021-09-02two-western-digital-hdd-retire/index.md

     - 小玩意
 tags:
     - HDD
+    - PC
 description:
 ---

-I have two Western Digital HDDs, one is Caviar Black and another is Caviar Green serial, both capacities are 1TB. **Because uncorrectable sectors** occurred, it's time for them to retire.
+I have two Western Digital HDDs, one is Caviar Black and another is Caviar Green serial, both capacities are 1TB.
+Because **uncorrectable sectors** occurred, it's time for them to retire.

 <!-- endExcerpt -->